davidgasquez/handbook/Asynchronous Communications.md

   3. Links, images, and as much supporting material as possible that will help illustrate your thoughts.
   4. A concrete need.
 What do you want to get out of the communication?
 Approval on a task?
 An asset of some kind?
 Be clear.
 - Beware of the (cultural) Power Distance Index.
 The lower the PDI, the more direct communications are preferred; the higher, the more diplomatic the communications are preferred.
+- Asynchronous communication is efficient and inclusive, ensuring that discussions are well thought through, self-documented, and accessible to all team members, regardless of their work hours.

 ## Resources